borason/performer/doc/manual/UserManual.md

 <img src="images/page-project.png"/>

-This page allows to change project wide parameters as well loading and saving projects from/to the SD Card.
+This page allows to change project wide parameters as well loading and saving projects from/to the SD card.

 <h4>Parameters</h4>